Travels for Taste

 August 2, 2016 by manjirichitnis 8 Comments

 Farm visits are a great way to spend a sunny day outdoors exploring, learning and eating al fresco.
 In preparation for my press trip to Happy Eggs farm at Tring, which I leave for today, I decided it was time to re-live some happy memories of last year’s blog camp at River Cottage HQ.
-It was by far the best day out and short break of 2015 – A mini staycation in Axminster with some friends and a packed day full of great sessions at blog camp in a farm in the picturesque countryside.
+It was by far the best day out and short break of 2015 – A mini staycation in Axminster with some friends and a packed day full of great sessions at blog camp on a farm in the picturesque countryside.

 Summer this year has been good so far with the weather really holding up.
-I do hope the weather is just as glorious for the next two days at least like it was last year when I went and spent a whole day at River Cottage.
+I do hope the weather is just as glorious for the next two days at least as it was last year when I went and spent a whole day at River Cottage.
 I am ignoring the fact that we have had a really gloomy start today with big scary grey clouds looking over London and a rather wet and chilly evening last night – Gaaaahhh!

 Kitchen garden at River Cottage